brettz9/load-stylesheets/README.md

             the favicon image file URL will be used as the `<link>` `href` (again, hopefully with the image just cached) rather than any kind of `data:` URL.
+        - *acceptErrors* - This option may be set to a boolean or to a function which will be passed an object with the following keys:
+            `error`, `stylesheetURL`, `options`, `resolve`, `reject`.
+The
+            option is an alternative to rejecting upon errors (the boolean will just automatically resolve upon errors).

 ## Example (basic)